What is niche blog content & how does a niche help with SEO?

 How do you select your niche blog topic?

 Jonathan Thomas is a blogger and social media marketer who runs several successful niche blogs.
-In this article, he discusses how to choose a niche.
+The author discusses how to choose a niche.
 “Think long and hard about what interests you so much about your niche subject,” he says.

 “What would you like to read about?
 Compare to your competition.
 Find some way to differentiate yourself while still focusing on the subjects that interest you the most.
 If you lack passion for any of your posts, it will show in your writing and will turn off readers.”